 Visit our Classes and Events page for more information on all of our support groups, events, classes and educational conferences.

 The John Stoddard Rally Against Cancer raises funds to assist patients and families at the John Stoddard Cancer Center.
-The 2018 Rally Against Cancer was held on January 26, 2018.
+The event is held in January each year.

 Cancer Survivors Day

 Through the UnityPoint Health - Des Moines LiveWell program, Stoddard holds various events throughout the year to educate the public about cancer awareness and prevention.
 Events have included Girls Night in the Village and various lunch and learns (past events have covered breast cancer, ovarian cancer, colorectal cancer, radiation oncology, and oral, head and neck cancer).

 Free Screening Events